-18 things we're hoping for from bike companies in 2018 - MBR
+18 things we were hoping for from bike companies in 2018 - MBR

-Here's what we all want to see
+Here's what we all wanted to see

 We asked on social media “What things are you hoping for from bike companies in 2018?”
-We’ve combined your answers with some of our own desires.
+We combined your answers with some of our own desires.

 >>> 16 predictions for mountain bikes in 2018

-Some are fanciful, some are funny, some are deadly serious, some are likely, some are pipedreams.
-And technically it’s already too late for MY2018 but if we see some of these things being teased at the end of this year, we’ll all be happier.
+Some were fanciful, some were funny, some were deadly serious, some were likely, some were pipedreams.
+And technically it’s already too late for MY2019 but if we see some of these things being teased sometime soon, we’ll all be happier.

 1. Cheaper stuff